What to Look For In A Great Plumber

 Many homeowners who are calling in a plumber to replace a leaking copper pipe don’t know there are alternative materials on the market.
 Why would you let a plumber repair with the same material that has already failed?
 Ask your potential plumbing candidates whether they use any proven superior copper alternatives, such as FlowGuard Gold CPVC pipe and fittings.

 Made of durable chlorinated polyvinyl chloride, these pipe and fittings offer several benefits over copper pipe.
 Mainly they will never scale, corrode or pit, which will help eliminate the risk of future failures and costly re-piping.
 As compared to metallic systems, FlowGuard Gold CPVC systems also virtually eliminate condensation, significantly reducing the risk of costly drip damage to walls, structure and contents.
 From a health standpoint, the CPVC alternative offers the added benefit of maintaining water quality since there is no metal to leach into the tap water.

 In addition to inquiring about quality materials, other questions to ask a potential plumber include:

 Length in business/references

 Ask each plumber how long he or she has been a plumber and if you have not been personally referred, ask to speak to several people who can vouch for the quality of their work and whether they completed the work on time and within budget.

 Be sure to ask the plumbing professional whether they will be responsible for obtaining all necessary permits.

 Does the plumber guarantee the work?
-We do, and believe all work in this field SHOULD be guaranteed.
-This is an important point if there are any problems that need fixing after initial installation.
+We do, and we believe all work in this field SHOULD be guaranteed.
+This is an important point if any problems need fixing after initial installation.
 More about San Antonio Plumbing Services